 - PCC parking passes are required at all sites

-- Individuals not intending to take classes at PCC will be charged $15 to take the Placement Test – payable at any PCC Student Account Services prior to testing
+- Individuals not intending to take classes at PCC will be charged $15 to take the Placement Test – payable at any PCC Student Account Services prior to testing.
+Student Account Services is not open during evenings or weekends.

 Placement Testing for English for Speakers of Other Languages (ESOL)